andyb2000/AutoMower-BLE-MQTT/README.md

 - Added version to script for tracking (0.0.1)
 - 0.0.2 Add watchdog to main process so if it fails or hangs it will interrupt and gracefully exit setting HASS to offline state
+- 0.0.3 improvement to watchdog timer as it triggers when bluetooth comms going on